JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Let's create an iOS application in Xcode.
 We open Xcode and select *Create a new Xcode project* option.
 In the dialog, we choose the iOS target and select the *Single View App*.
 Fill the next page with defaults, and use the `KotlinIOS` as the *Product Name*.
 Let's select Swift as the language (it is possible to use Objective-C too).
-You should instruct Xcode to place the project into the `native` folder under our project.
+We should instruct Xcode to place the project into the `native` folder under our project.

-Right now, you should be able to run the application on the iOS emulator or on the iOS device.
+Right now, we should be able to run the application on the iOS emulator or on the iOS device.
 The device may require to configure an Apple developer account and to issue a developer certificate.
-Xcode does its best to guide you through the process.
+Xcode does its best to guide us through the process.

 Let's make sure we can to run the application on the iPhone emulator.